Probing GPDs in exclusive electroproduction of dijets: Results and discussions

-In Fig.~\ref{fig:zbeta} we show the cross section distribution in the quark--momentum fraction $z$ in the left panel.
+In Fig.~\ref{fig:zbeta} we show the cross section distribution in the quark momentum fraction $z$ in the left panel.
 Here, gluon and sea quark contributions are symmetric under $z \leftrightarrow 1-z$.
-The contribution of valence quarks, however shows a strong asymmetry around $z = 0.5$, which translates to a forward--backward asymmetry in the quark polar angle in the dijet cms--frame.
+The contribution of valence quarks, however shows a strong asymmetry around $z = 0.5$, which translates to a forward-backward asymmetry in the quark polar angle in the dijet center of mass frame.
 The origin of this asymmetry is the interference of $t$--channel exchanges of positive and negative $C$--parity.
 As overall the valence contribution is small, the asymmetry is invisible in the full cross section.

+Experimentally, one is not able to distinguish quark and antiquark jets separately, therefore the experimentally obtained jet momentum fraction distributions are symmetric.
+When comparing to such experimentally obtained data, one would need to symmetrize the $z$-distributions shown in the left panel of Fig.~\ref{fig:zbeta}.
+Presently, such experimental data in jet momentum fraction distribution for the exclusive production of dijets are not available.

 The distributions in $\beta$ shown in the right panel of Fig.~\ref{fig:zbeta} are somewhat irregular, and it would be good to measure them experimentally.
-This will be possible at EIC and perhaps at FCC$_{eh}$ in the future.
+This will be possible at Electron-Ion Collider (EIC) and perhaps at FCC$_{eh}$ in the future.
 Here we show the results calculated for the full phase space, and in the next section we also show the $\beta$ distribution with cuts that correspond to the ZEUS kinematical region so that we can tally our results with the available ZEUS data.
 An important note here is that for the results of the $c\bar{c}$ final state through gluon exchanges, we factor in the charm mass in the definition of the diffractive DIS $\beta$ parameter as in Eq.~\eqref{beta}.

 Fig.~\ref{fig:mpt} shows the distribution in dijet invariant mass in the left panel and jet transverse momentum (identical for both jets in collinear approximation) in the right panel.
 The sea quark contribution becomes comparable to the gluon contribution at small $M$ and small $p_{\perp}$.